A Man’s Journey From Receiving Death Threats & Branded “Maoist” To Winning The Green Nobel Prize

 He received death threats and was physically assaulted thrice.
 Even his supporters and other local activists were vulnerable to the growing harassment.

 “The state and the corporates branded me and my associates as anti-development,” Samantara said.
 “But we knew that our fight was for something that was right.
 We created opinions through social media, leaflets and literature.
 We were successful in mobilising all-India activists, experts and environmentalists who supported our cause.
-This helped us a lot to overcome the obstacles; the negativity.”
+This helped us a lot to overcome the obstacles and the negativity.”

 While speaking to a man who has devoted his life to the cause of the indigenous population of our country, a question kept persisting in my mind was – ‘after all these years of protests, has the struggle of the Dongria Kondh finally ended?”